klayoutmatthias/si4all/README.md

 # si4all

 A fake "technology" to play with.

 This is in preparation of the talk at FSiC2019 (https://wiki.f-si.org/index.php/FSiC2019).

+DISLAIMER: The technology described in this project is entirely fake.
+All numbers given are just guesses.
+Any similarity to a real technology is just coincidence.

 Here is a rough table of contents: